adzerk-oss/boot-cljs-repl/README.md

 ## REPL

-To start evaluating forms in the browser you must first connect to the running Clojure nREPL server and create a new, browser-connected CLJS REPL.
+To start evaluating forms in the browser you must first connect to the running Clojure nREPL server (started by the `cljs-repl` task above) and create a new, browser-connected CLJS REPL.
 This REPL will be nested inside the Clojure REPL, and it will evaluate forms in the browser.
 You can get back to the Clojure REPL via `:cljs/quit`.

 #### Terminal